tableau/tabcmd/docs/tabcmd_cmd.md

 \-\-timeout SECONDS

-: The number of seconds the server should wait before processing the login command.
+: The number of seconds the server should wait before timing out the login command.
+If this  option is not set, the login command will run indefinitely, waiting the server to respond.
 Default: 30 seconds.

 \-\-token-name